BiancaTaisePommerening/Mapping_Earthquakes/README.md

 - Use JavaScript ES6 functions to add GeoJSON data, features, and interactivity to maps.
 - Render maps on a local server.

+## Link to Interactive Maps webpage

+The deployed webpage is accessible at https://biancataisepommerening.github.io/Mapping_Earthquakes/

 ### All Earthquakes